 It is important to blend structured and unstructured data for best results.
 For example, whenever a salesperson plans to contact his customers for renewing a sales contract or for an upsell opportunity, she requires the customer’s personal information, which is structured data, and the customer’s past experience of the product that is stored in a call recording or an email, which is unstructured data.

 Experts feel that deriving insights out of unstructured data are more of a business challenge than something to do with using the latest technology.
 There is a range of technologies already available to mine this data.
 Some of the simple and common techniques include manually tagging the metadata for further text mining and analysis, while other techniques, natural language processing (NLP), data mining, web mining, document classification, and text analytics aid in interpreting this information so that powerful algorithms can be applied to these large volumes of data.
 With the growing popularity of technologies such as Hadoop, the focus is shifting towards exploring this chaotic realm of unstructured data to derive a structure and usefulness.

-Organizations also need to be mindful of the costs associated with storing and mining unstructured data.
+Organisations also need to be mindful of the costs associated with storing and mining unstructured data.
 So, it is important to know your business objectives and select the right strategy and tools to achieve your goals, rather than simply going after technology.

 - Prevent Frauds – Mitigate and handle cyber-crimes and frauds more effectively.

 - Improve Customer Service – By analysing customer sentiments, organisations can listen to their customers, instead of relying on merely on sales performance data.
 They can make changes to their services or products to improve customer experience.
 Text analytics software is used quite often today to improve the quality, effectiveness, and speed of resolving customer issues and queries.